andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/how-delegation-works-a-swift-developer-guide.md

 ##### Choosing the delegate

 Choosing the delegate class is the final decision to make.
 It's not uncommon for a View Controller to take up the responsibility of being a delegate.
-In [&#8220;Pick a Delegate, Any Delegate&#8221;][5], I attempted to show how it's _not_ necessary to use the View Controller as your one stop delegate shop.
+In ["Pick a Delegate, Any Delegate&#8221;][5], I attempted to show how it's _not_ necessary to use the View Controller as your one stop delegate shop.
 For this example, I'll avoid giving the View Controller more responsibility than it needs and I'll create a simple handler class to assume the delegated responsibilities:

 ```swift
 class RatingPickerHandler: RatingPickerDelegate {